 I used Ipe wood around the majority of this pool deck, with stone pavers directly around the freeform pool.

 A more traditional above ground pool deck for an above ground swimming pool.

 I love the deeper tones of this wood deck that pushes right up against the house.

 Here is a great example of brick, stone, and wood all being used around the pool deck to create a unique walkway and look.

-Lots of exposed brick and poured concrete here, gives off a neat Mediterranean vibe.
+Lots of exposed brick and poured concrete here, giving off a neat Mediterranean vibe.

 In the bottom right corner of this photo, you’ll notice more of a cobblestone finish.

-And for our last example, a very natural look with loose pebble and larger stones.
+And for my last example, a very natural look with loose pebble and larger stones.